LibraWu1001/DECO2017-Libra-Wu-Blog/posts/Reflection.md

 ## Testing Observations

-We tested the main user flow, including entering from the Welcome page, browsing rooms, creating a room, entering a chat room, and sending messages.
-Room creation worked because created rooms could be saved into SQLite and stayed after refreshing.
-Text messages could also be stored in the database and loaded through the messages API.
+As evidence for the evaluation, we tested the main user flow and several core features:

+- Room creation test: A new room was created from the Create Room page, saved into SQLite, and still appeared on the Room Selection page after refreshing the browser.
+- Room deletion test: The owner-based deletion function was tested by creating a room and deleting it from the same device.
+Rooms created by other users did not show the delete button.
+- Messaging test: Text messages were sent inside a chat room, stored in the database, and loaded again after refreshing the page.
+- Image message test: Image messages could be sent through the upload function, but larger files could affect loading speed.
+- Online background test: Wikimedia Commons returned image results that users could select as room backgrounds.
+- Online music test: Jamendo returned playable music results, but this feature depends on network connection and API availability.
-Room deletion worked after we added an owner-based deletion system, so users can only delete the rooms they created.
-Image and music functions partly worked because the basic functions were available, but they were affected by file size, network condition, and external API stability.
-Multi-device testing also partly worked.
-Devices on the same network could access the same backend and see the same data, but users on different networks would need deployment.
+- Multi-device test: Two devices on the same local network could access the same running backend and share room/message data.
+Devices on different networks would require deployment.

+These tests showed that the main prototype flow worked, especially for room creation, room persistence, and basic messaging.
+They also showed the main technical limitations of the project: media handling depends on file size and API reliability, and real multi-network use requires deployment.

 ## Reflection and Future Improvements